hawkerd/visualizer/README.md

 To run this project, ensure you have the following installed:

 - GCC Compiler (with support for C++11)
-- GLFW, GLEW, and OpenGL libraries
-- Freetype library (for font rendering)

 ## Building and Running the Project